What is Impregnated or pressure-treated wood?

 The main component is copper, to which other chemicals have been added.
 Copper is excellent protection against wood rot and insects.

-The other chemicals (biocides) protect against different types of wood rot that copper has no influence on, such as brown rot fungus.
+The other chemicals (biocides) protect against wood rot that copper has no influence on, such as brown rot fungus.

 The product exactly does what it promises, and it protects the wood excellently against rot.